The volume and value of IPOs has experienced significant growth. What is an IPO, and how can investors take advantage of this form of investment?

 The number of private companies going public through initial public offerings (IPOs) has skyrocketed in recent years, and investors are wondering how to get a piece of the pie.

-The financial and technology industries top the list in terms of both volume and capital raised.
-Three of the biggest IPOs for 2020 included Airbnb (NASDAQ:ABNB) for US$3.49 billion, Doordash (NYSE:DASH) for US$3.37 billion and cloud-based data warehousing company Snowflake (NYSE:SNOW) for US$3.9 billion.
+The technology industry topped the list in terms of both volume and capital raised.
+Three of the biggest IPOs for 2021 included electric vehicle (EV) maker Rivian (NASDAQ:RIVN) for US$11.9 billion, South Korean ecommerce platform Coupang (NYSE:CPNG) for US$4.6 billion and EV company Lucid Motors (NASDAQ:LCID) for US$4.6 billion.

-These billion-dollar capital raises may have investors wondering, what is an IPO?
-And what’s the best way to participate?
+These billion-dollar capital raises may have investors wondering just what an IPO is, and what’s the best way to participate?
 Here the Investing News Network provides those answers and more.

 What is an initial public offering?